Credit and financing are challenges that many business owners don’t realize they face until they need it.

 Whatever the reason, if your business is ready when financing needs arise, you’ll find it easier and a lot less stressful to get what you need.

-Here we’ll explore common financial and credit challenges small business owners face, and what to do about it.
+Here we’ll explore common financial and credit challenges small business owners face, and what you can do about them.

 According to the Federal Reserve’s 2024 Small Business Credit Survey of employer firms, most small businesses surveyed—93%—reported experiencing financial challenges in 2023.
 “In both 2022 and 2023, the most commonly reported financial challenge was the rising costs of goods, services, and/or wages,” the report says.